myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 This dataset contains 1,185,676 entries; therefore, R was well-suited for the task given its ability to handle large datasets smoothly (Excel would be unusable given its limit of 1,048,576 rows).
 In terms of wrangling/cleaning the data, I was fortunate that the dataset well-maintained.
 Given this, safeguard functions within R to ignore cells with NA (empty) values were able to do most of the heavy lifting for my data wrangling process.

-Additionally, I made the decision to remove outliers below the 1st percentile and above the 99th percentile for heart failure mortality and liver disease mortality.
-These outliers highly skewed the data and prevented me from telling the most insightful story.
+Additionally, I made the decision to remove outliers below the 1st percentile and above the 99th percentile within the variables constituting heart failure mortality and liver disease mortality.
+These outliers highly skewed the data and prevented me from telling an insightful story.

-A visual examination of the dataset does show some columns lacking consistency in the thoroughness of their content; however, these were irrelevant for the purposes of my analysis given that I focused on mainly three columns of data: the Question column (represeting one of the 124 disease indicators), the DataValue column (representing the corresponding data value for its associated Question, and the State column.
+A visual examination of the dataset shows some columns lacking consistency in the thoroughness of their content; however, these were irrelevant for the purposes of my analysis given that I focused on mainly three columns of data: the Question column (represeting one of the 124 disease indicators), the DataValue column (representing the corresponding data value for its associated Question), and the State column.

 ## Initial Questions
 The intentions of my analysis are rooted in better understanding confounding factors within public health by examining a publicly available U.S. government dataset on chronic disease indicators from 2001 to 2021.
 As my parents age and deal with their own personal health problems, I find myself more interested than ever to see what lifestyle adjustments they could potentially make in order to achieve the best possible health outcomes.
 In this way, this analysis includes a rather personal component, giving me added curiosity and incentive to discover insight.

-Initially, I was expecting to potentially see some of regression demonstrate relatively high R and R² values.
-However, it quickly became clear that finding a strong relationship between two health-related variables was not possible, thereby supporting the aforementioned understanding that health outcomes are incredibly complex.
+Initially, I was expecting to potentially see some of regressions demonstrate relatively high R and R² values.
+However, it quickly became clear that finding a strong relationship between two health-related variables was extremely unlikely, thereby supporting the aforementioned understanding that health outcomes are incredibly complex.
 Additionally, I found, as you will see below, some unexpected negative correlations because alcohol consumption and both heart failure and liver disease mortality.
-This could speak to a confounding variables, such as differences in populations across geographical regions of the U.S., or even that the dataset failed to captured adequate variation in alcohol consumption.
+This could speak to a confounding variable, such as differences in populations across geographical regions of the U.S., or even that the dataset failed to capture adequate variation in alcohol consumption.
 In the relevant charts below, you will see how the data shows a general upward trend initially, but the relatively few data points representing high alcohol consumption ultimately turn the slope of the trend lines negative.
 Even after accounting for outliers outside of 1st and 99th percentiles, these negatively sloped trend lines still exist.
-However, I took this unexpected result as a further support of the general thesis of my project's insight: that health outcome data is complex and inherently avoids simplification.
+However, I took this unexpected result as further support of the general thesis of my project's insight: that health outcome data is complex and inherently avoids simplification.

 ## Discoveries and Insights
+In the 13 visualizations below and their associated captions, we examine relevant statistical metrics and discuss their implications within their context.
+This exploration's theme, rooted in the insight that health data eludes simplification, is discussed across 6 distinct examples.
+<br/><br/>

 ### Obesity and Cholesterol
 <div class="centered-content" style="text-align:center;">